 Dehang translates to “beautiful valley” in the Hmong language, and it’s easy to see why.
 Located about 20km west of the city of Jishou, the village has been open for tourism since the 1980s.
 And most visitors make the trip over for two reasons: to experience local Miao culture and to hike through one of Hunan’s most breathtaking scenic areas.
-Home to around 50 families, the Dehang Miao Village should not be missed by those traveling around the region.
-Though figuring out how to get there is another matter.
+Home to around 50 families, the Dehang Miao Village should not be missed by those traveling around the region – as long as you can figure out how to get there!

 In the guide below, you’ll learn about some things to do and see around the village, as well as how NOT to arrange a trip to the Dehang Miao Village.